dagster-io/community-integrations/README.md

 ## Community

-We are very appreciative of the work from our community member's, ith a special callout to:
+We are very appreciative of the work from our community member's, and would like to recognize:

 * [GingerYouth](https://github.com/GingerYouth) for their work on Java Pipes
 * [marijncv](https://github.com/marijncv) for their work on Rust Pipes